 3. Traditional open house events are great, but I’m’ recommending you should ditch that idea entirely in 2021

 Instead of an open house event where people need to drag themselves many hours to your camp, change it to a “Virtual Open House Event.”
-Thanks to the pandemic of 202o, many things virtual have now become acceptable and I might even dare say preferable in some instances.
+Thanks to the pandemic of 2020, many virtual things have become acceptable, and I might even dare say preferable in some instances.

 We were very surprised at the turnout we were getting for Virtual Open House events.
 It seems that parents love this option.
 They get to meet the camp staff, see a slideshow, and they can attend with their child.
 All this from the comfort of home.